yii2tech/illuminate/docs/start-installation.md

     ->fallback();
 ```

-This middleware will Yii application from its originally entry script, which is now, most likely,
+This middleware will run Yii application from its originally entry script, which is now, most likely,
 located at 'legacy/web/index.php'.
 The common content of such file is following:

 ```php